 Believe me, I get it… everything in Iceland is worth photographing.
 Iceland is gorgeous so you may be tempted to stop and pull over at almost at every turn.
 Remember to only stop in designated areas and not park your car for pictures at random spots on the side of the road.
 It is dangerous and you may be fined.

 8. Don’t underestimate the craziness of Iceland weather

 As Icelandic people say, if you don’t like the weather in Iceland, just wait 5 minutes.
 This statement couldn’t be more accurate.
-When you are traveling in Iceland, make sure you pack a few different jackets – one day you might be hiking in a tee shirt and two hours later you are wearing an insulated winter parka.
+You can choose the best time to visit Iceland depending on the activities you are most interested in.
+But no matter when you visit, make sure you pack a few different jackets – one day you might be hiking in a tee shirt and two hours later you are wearing an insulated winter parka.
 Make sure you check their government weather website called Vedur before heading out on a hike.
 Always dress in layers and pack your rain gear and your swimsuit!
 You should never completely write off the day in Iceland, as proven by the picture below.
 An hour before this photo was taken the sky was shrouded with clouds (as I was complaining in the background that we wouldn’t get any sunset that night).
 As you can see, I couldn’t have been more wrong!

 9. Don’t freak out at the tap water